 How we can help

-For our pro bono clients who have suffered serious injury or illness, an essential step is to provide clear and up-to-date medical evidence to support our write off requests to creditors.
+For our pro bono clients who have sustained serious injury or illness, an essential step is to provide clear and up-to-date medical evidence to support our write off requests to creditors.
 Doctors will often kindly provide us with a ‘to whom it may concern letter’ to confirm the patient’s condition and stay in hospital.
 It ensures that creditors take the request seriously and usually elicits a quicker response.
 In most situations, it will result in the account being transferred to a specialist support branch who have experience dealing with customers who are vulnerable and find themselves in difficult situations.

 To date, through persistently writing to and calling creditors, we have successfully had £44,125 of debt set aside for this patient by over 10 creditors.
 With settlements and requests pending from a final few creditors, her daughter has finally been able to focus on moving forwards with the knowledge that her affairs are in order and is able to start planning for the future.